JSON_DEPTH

 Syntax

 Returns the maximum depth of the given JSON document, or NULL if the argument is null.
-An error will occur if the argument is an invalid JSON document.
+An error occurs if the argument is an invalid JSON document.

 Scalar values or empty arrays or objects have a depth of 1.